Cover image for climate tech brand messaging: strategies for sustainable success

 Infographic

 Using complex scientific terminology alienates non-expert audiences.
-Terms like "stoichiometry," "isotherms," or "thermocatalytic conversion" might be precise, but they create barriers.
+Terms like "stoichiometry," "isotherms," or "thermocatalytic conversion" might be precise, but they create barriers before the conversation even starts.

 Research demonstrates that simplifying language removes barriers and makes climate change "more relatable, understandable, and actionable."
 High jargon density correlates with lower engagement outside technical diligence sessions.